Biology (BIO)

 Typically Offered: Fall, Spring.

 Course Description: Medically significant microorganisms, their characteristics, relationship to disease, transmission, and control methods.
 Three hours lecture, three hours lab.
-Prerequisite(s): BIO 101 or BIO 106 and CHE 101, CHE 104 or CHE 111 each with a grade of C or higher.
+Prerequisite(s): BIO 101 or BIO 106 and CHE 101 or CHE 111 each with a grade of C or higher.

 BIO 283 Introduction to Research Methods in Biology Credits: 1-5